ndrwptrsn/regional_shipping_api/README.md

 The API is a Dockerized Express application using Postgres for data storage.
 The data structure is three tables:
 Sellers, Categories, and Rules.

 I prioritized API functionality (dynamic stored rules feature, exposed endpoints) and API integrity (validations, tests) over front-end tooling (which seems like the kind of thing that would be added to a pre-existing admin panel anyway).
-I did spruce up the docs a bit: http://localhost:3000/api
+Check out the docs: http://localhost:3000/api

 Each eligibility rule uses an operator (<, >, <=, =>, =, in, between), a comparator (either a list of something in the db to check against, a value, or range of values) and a target (the part of the incoming request that gets checked).
 Each rule gets processed, even if some rules don't pass.
 The response consists of whether or not the item is eligible and which rules passed/failed and why: